 Despite the aforementioned challenges, more than 100 radiopharmaceuticals have been / are being developed, using radioisotopes that were either produced by nuclear research reactors or cyclotrons.
 In order to support the development and manufacturing of radiopharmaceutical products, several pharmaceutical companies and academic institutions are developing preclinical, clinical and commercial grade facilities.
 During our study, we identified over 55 industry players and over 65 non-industry players that are actively involved in the production of nuclear medicines and radiopharmaceuticals.

 The growing interest in this field is reflected in the yearly growth in partnership activity

-Over the years, several partnerships have been inked between drug developers, radiopharmaceutical manufacturers and other players involved in this industry.
+Over the years, several partnerships have been inked between drug developers, radiopharmaceutical manufacturing companies and other players involved in this industry.
 We identified around 100 collaboration agreements that have been inked since 2017.

-Likely growth of nuclear medicines and radiopharmaceuticals manufacturing market
+Likely growth of nuclear medicines and radiopharmaceutical manufacturing market

 According to our estimates, the radiopharmaceutical manufacturing market is expected to witness a CAGR of 11%.
 Sales of radiopharmaceuticals developed for the diagnosis / treatment of cardiovascular disorders is currently the highest contributor to the overall market.
 In the long term, contributions from radiopharmaceuticals intended for other therapeutic areas, such as oncological disorders, neurological disorders and thyroid are anticipated to increase.
 North America (primarily the US) is the current leader with the largest share in the radiopharmaceutical manufacturing market.